gcla/termshark/docs/FAQ.md

 ```

 When termshark runs, it will load your selected theme if it's available in the terminal's color mode.
 If not, it will choose the built-in `default`
 theme which is available in every mode.
-If you run in truecolor mode, and your chosen theme is only defined for 256-colors, termshark will load that
+If you run in truecolor mode, and your chosen theme is only defined for 256-colors, termshark will load the
-version.
+256-color theme.

 Termshark will load its theme from `~/.config/termshark/themes/` if it can find it, otherwise it will look in its built-in database.
 Termshark has
 themes called `default`, `dracula`, `solarized` and `base16` built-in.